 continued on next page…

-The sources for this article is the deciphered German signals held at the National Archives, Kew, London in file HW5/4.
+The main sources for this article are the deciphered German signals held at the National Archives, Kew, London in file HW5/4.

 I think that all times are GMT but it was some while before this began to be stated at the head of very report.